 3. Self-Soothe

 To keep from internalizing projected anger, focus on your actions and emotions and comfort yourself.
-This could include meditation, deep breathing, and allowing yourself to feel angry, upset, hurt or any emotion.
+This could include meditation, deep breathing, and allowing yourself to feel angry, upset, and hurt.

-4. Re-Enter the Situation After Some Time Apart
+4. Re-Enter the Situation At a Later Time

-Before coming back to the conflict, ensure that the time and space you had was truly enough.
-When you are ready to discuss the situation, approach things from the perspective of how that situation made you feel instead of accusatory language like, “You did X, Y, Z.”
+Before coming back to the conflict, ensure that the time and space you had away was enough to address your displaced anger.
+When you are ready to discuss the situation again, approach things from the perspective of how that situation made you feel instead of using accusatory language like, “You did X, Y, Z.”

 5. Talk to a Therapist